MTV: History

 MTV was launched on August 1, 1981, at 12:01 a.m., under the ownership of Warner-Amex Satellite Entertainment.
-The first video played on MTV was “Video Killed the Radio Star” by The Buggles.
+The first video played on MTV was "Video Killed the Radio Star" by the Buggles.
 On June 25, 1984, Warner Communications spun-off Nickelodeon and MTV into a new public corporation called MTV Networks (now Paramount Media Networks).
+Prior to MTV's launch, Warner Cable's Columbus QUBE operation served as an experimental programming environment that supplied programming to early satellite networks including Nickelodeon.
+Nyhl Henson, then general manager of the Columbus operation, oversaw a facility that reportedly supplied approximately 20 percent of Nickelodeon's programming.
+PopClips, a music-video program commissioned by Warner-Amex, later became an important precursor to MTV.
 Warner would later acquire American Express' 50% stake the following year.
-From August 27, 1985 to May 20, 1986, Warner would sell 31%, and later, 69% of MTV Networks to Viacom.
+From August 27, 1985, to May 20, 1986, Warner would sell 31%, and later, 69% of MTV Networks to Viacom.
+After more than 40 years, MTV would be returned under the same ownership with Warner when Viacom's ultimate successors, Paramount Skydance, reached the agreement with Warner's ultimate successors, Warner Bros.
+Discovery.

 Programming

 The first images shown on MTV were a montage of the Apollo 11 moon landing.

 As MTV expanded, music videos and VJ-guided programming were no longer the centerpiece of its programming (except MTV Germany).
 The channel's programming has covered a wide variety of genres and formats aimed at adolescents and young adults.
 In addition to its original programming, MTV has also aired original and syndicated programs from Paramount-owned siblings and third-party networks.

 MTV is also a producer of films aimed at young adults through its production label, MTV Films, and has aired both its own theatrically released films and original made-for-television movies from MTV Studios in addition to acquired films.

 In 2010, a study by the Gay and Lesbian Alliance Against Defamation found that of 207.5 hours of prime time programming on MTV, 42% included content reflecting the lives of gay, bisexual, and transgender people.
 This was the highest in the industry and the highest percentage ever.